 How a Product Liability Lawyer Can Help

-- Investigating the history of the defective product
+- Investigating the product’s history and manufacturing process

-- Consulting medical experts to link your injury to the defect
+- Working with medical experts to prove your claim

-- Calculating the full value of your product liability claim
+- Calculating the full value of your losses

-- Past and future medical expenses, including hospital bills, surgeries, and ongoing treatment costs
+- Past and future medical costs — including surgeries and ongoing care

-- Pain and suffering, which covers the physical and emotional distress resulting from your injuries
+- Pain and suffering — physical and emotional distress caused by your injuries

 If you have suffered a defective medical device injury in North Carolina, contact Hardison & Cochran today to help you pursue compensation.
 Our team can help you understand your rights and handle the process of filing your product liability claim.
 Reach out to us now for a free initial consultation, and let’s work together to demand the compensation and accountability you deserve.